What is Business Casual?

-It doesn’t matter what kind of company you work for, consistency in your image is beneficial in establishing trust and credibility with you as a professional.
-For instance, if you wear conservative clothes on most days of the week, avoid coming in one day in clothes that are too casual.
+It doesn’t matter what kind of company you work for; consistency in your image helps establish trust and credibility with you as a professional.
+For example, if you wear conservative clothes on most days of the week, avoid coming in one day in clothes that are too casual.
 Most companies allow “casual Fridays” when you can dress it down a bit, but not to the point that you look unrecognizable.

 #2.
 Check your calendar

 Make sure to wear conservative, business casual outfits on days when you are scheduled to meet with clients.
 You can wear something a bit more relaxed when you know that you’ll be at the office the whole day.